 All of the above types of equivalence make sense for -categories and -categories defined using an algebraic definition of higher category; again, it is the weak notion that is usually wanted.
 When using a geometric definition of higher category, often isomorphism cannot even be written down, so equivalence comes more naturally.

 In particular, one expects (although a proof depends on the exact definition and hasn't always been done) that in any -category of -categories, every equivalence (in the sense of an -category) will be essentially -surjective for all ; this is the -version of “full, faithful, and essentially surjective.”
 The converse should be true assuming that

 If we use too strict a notion of -functor, then we will not get the correct notion of equivalence; if we use weak -functors but not anafunctors, then we will get the correct notion of equivalence only if the axiom of choice holds, although again this can be corrected by moving to a span.
 Note that even strict -categories need weak -functors to get the correct notion of equivalence between them!

 For example, assuming choice, a strict 2-functor between strict -categories is an equivalence in if and only if it is essentially (up to equivalence) surjective on objects, locally essentially surjective, and locally fully faithful.
-However, its weak inverse may not be a strict -functor and the equivalence transformations need not be strictly 2-natural.
-Thus, it need not be an equivalence in the strict 3-category of 2-categories, strict 2-functors, and strict 2-natural transformations, or even in the semi-strict 3-category? of strict 2-categories, strict 2-functors, and pseudonatural transformations.
+However, its weak inverse may not be a strict -functor, and even if it is, the equivalence transformations need not be strictly -natural.
+Thus, it need not be an equivalence in the strict 3-category of -categories, strict -functors, and strict -natural transformations, or even in the semi-strict 3-category? of strict -categories, strict -functors, and pseudonatural transformations.

 equivalence of categories, weak equivalence of internal categories